bazel-contrib/rules_nodejs/docs/esbuild.md

     If source files need to be required then they can be copied to the bin_dir with copy_to_bin.

 Defaults to `False`

+<h4 id="esbuild-max_threads">max_threads</h4>

+(*Integer*): Sets the `GOMAXPROCS` variable to limit the number of threads that esbuild can run with.
+This can be useful if running many esbuild rule invocations in parallel, which has the potential to cause slowdown.
+For general use, leave this attribute unset.

+Defaults to `0`

 <h4 id="esbuild-minify">minify</h4>